 USMS Rule USA Swim- ming/YMCA NCAA NFHS Lane Assignments 102.13.4 No Difference No Difference S w i m m e r s must start and finish in their assigned lanes.
 Finish 101.5.4 No Difference No Difference The finish occurs when any part of the s w i m m e r 's body touches the wall.
 Swimmers are not required to touch the touchpad, except when automatic relay takeoff judging equipment is in use.
 Warm-Up and Warm-Down 102.4.1 102.13.7 102.4.2 In pools of five lanes or more, a separate warm-up area must be made available to swimmers during the competition.
 If there is no other warm-up/warm-down area available in pools of five lanes or more, one lane shall be set aside for warm-up/warm-down during the conduct of the meet.
 In pools of four or fewer lanes, swimmers shall be allowed to swim to the other end of the pool at the end of each heat and a warm-up/warm-down period must be offered at least once during each half-hour of competition.
 A swimmer who completes a race may warm down in the assigned lane while the rest of the swimmers complete the heat and shall not be disqualified if such action does not delay the start of the next event.
 If the meet is a dual-sanctioned meet with USA Swimming, the requirements for continuous warm-up may be adjusted depending on availability of warm-up space at the venue by agreement between the LMSC and LSC host clubs.
-Once the entry information is published, changes which further restrict the availability of continuous warm-up/warm-down space are not permitted.
-Gender 102.5.2 102.5.3 102.14.6 USMS policy guidelines govern eligibility of athletes to compete in the male and female gender categories.
+Once the entry information is published, changes which further restrict the availability of continuous Gender 102.5.2 102.5.3 102.14.6 USMS policy guidelines govern eligibility of athletes to compete in the male and female gender categories.
 Protests of eligibility shall be referred to the USMS Rules Committee chair.
 Athletes shall be permitted to compete in the gender that corresponds to their USMS registrations pending resolution of any protest.
-Scratch Procedures 102.8 There is no penalty for failure to report for or compete in an event, except that a swimmer may not be permitted to swim if the swimmer does not comply with check-in procedures listed in the meet announcement.
-There are no "declared false starts" in USMS-sanctioned or -recognized meets.
+Scratch Procedures 102.8 in an event, exce mitted to swim if check-in procedu ty for failure to report that a swimmer fithe swimmer does res listed in the me eclared false starts' ized meets. may not be per- not comply with et announcement.